-Architect and humanitarian professional working at the intersection of urban resilience, crisis response, and community-led design.
+I am architect working at the intersection of design, urban resilience, and participatory design.
 I bridge research and practice — from participatory planning in the field to serious games and tools that make complex challenges actionable.
-With experience across humanitarian contexts, spatial planning, and disaster risk reduction, I bring both the rigour of technical expertise and the groundedness of field practice.
+With experience across international contexts, architecture, and disaster risk reduction, I bring both the rigour of theoretical expertise and pracical implementation skills.

 Available for lectures, workshops, and collaborations.